NameAitkenDescriptionJames Liddell Aitken was born in Scotland in 1896 to James Aitken and Margaret Bell Liddell.

 He came to Australia on the ship ' Commonwealth 'with his brother Archibald arriving in 1910.

-He enlisted for active service at Wollongong in 1915, when he was 19 years old and he listed his uncle William Aitken, living at Mt.
+James enlisted for active service at Wollongong in 1915, when he was 19 years old and he listed his uncle William Aitken, living at Mt.
 Kembla, as his next of kin.
 A telegram was sent giving permission by his" Uncle Willie and self" and signed Annie Aitken.

-He was wounded in action, receiving a shell wound to his left thigh, and was medically discharged in 1917.
+James was wounded in action, receiving a shell wound to his left thigh, and was medically discharged in 1917.

 James and Bessie lived at the Tullimbah (Tullimbar) Inn on the Illawarra Highway at Tullimbar.